What Not to Put Down Your Disposal – According to a Licensed Plumber

-I want to start off by clearly stating this list may not match what the manufacturer of your disposal says is safe to put down your disposal.
-For example; Insinkerator brand disposals state that you can put “uneaten fast food” down your disposal (seriously, that they had to put uneaten on there scares me) we are going to advise against the urge of putting uneaten fast food down your disposal and we’re going to let you know why certain foods like fast food are a no-no in our professional opinion and experience.
+I want to start off by clearly stating– this list may not match what the manufacturer of your disposal says is safe to put down your disposal.
+For example, Insinkerator brand disposals state that you can put “uneaten fast food” down your disposal (seriously, the fact that they had to put “uneaten” on there scares me); while we also advise against the urge of putting uneaten fast food down your disposal, we’re going to let you know exactly why certain foods, like fast food, are a big no-nos for your drain.

 Disposals come with several different options including horsepower and single grind vs double or even triple grind.
 Not all disposals are created equal, so you can’t assume that the 1/3 horsepower special from the hardware store will hold up the same as the 1½ horsepower triple grind version.
 We want to guide you through being proactive with your disposal and to use it safely no matter how many horsepower it may have or how many grind levels it may possess.

 This may seem redundant and simple, but have you ever learned the proper steps for using your disposal?

 - Always use your disposal with the cold water running the entire time

 - Turn the disposal “on”– you will want to make sure that your disposal is running before you put food waste down

 - Cramming food down your disposal can cause the disposal to jam; the best practice when putting food scraps down your disposal is to send them down in small portions

 - Once the food waste has been processed, turn the disposal “off” while allowing the cold water to run for a few more seconds to ensure that all of the debris has been properly flushed from the disposal; the water is able to carry the food waste past the disposal tee and through the p-trap under your kitchen sink